 The following is the final installment in Westerly Life’s “Behind the Murals” series, which discusses the history behind all of the recently created murals throughout downtown Westerly.
-The mural featured depicts historic mills of Westerly and Pawcatuck and can be found on the side of C.C.
+The mural featured depicts historic mills of Westerly and Pawcatuck and can be found on the side of the working man’s club, next to C.C.
 O’Brien’s Irish Sports Bar and Restaurant in Pawcatuck.

 Brought to you by